luckyswims/sudoku-api/README.md

 ### Unsolved Problems

-- Still need to prevent users from updating cells that were set by the starting board.
 - Still need to check if the user's input is valid
 - Still need to check if the user has successfully solved the puzzle
 - Would like to eventually allow users to continue working on a puzzle they had started previously
+- Would like to eventually improve the Sudoku generator with additional complexity

 ## Images